 Catalogue: Forrest Reid and Stephen Gilbert exhibition - 2008

-Small collection of offprints and lectures by Professor Edward Rodney Richey Green (1920-1981).
-Green was a historian and also held the post of Director of the Institute of Irish Studies from 1970-1981.
+A small collection of articles, talks and papers written by economic historian Professor Edward Rodney Richey Green (1920-1981).
+Green was a senior lecturer in History at Manchester University from 1954-1970 and he held the post of Director of the Institute of Irish Studies at Queen's University Belfast from 1970-1981.
+Also included are papers delivered at a series of public lectures (Ulstermen in American Business) organised by the Ulster-Scot Historical Foundation.

 Substantial collection of personal and official papers of Sir Robert Hart (1835-1911), Inspector General of the Imperial Customs, Peking, 1863-1908.
 The collection contains a range of interesting and insightful material relating to Hart’s official duties and experiences in Peking during his long career in charge of the Chinese Customs Service.
 Significant in this regard is the long series of 77 personal journals which Hart kept during this time.
 The collection also contains a significant series of correspondence amounting to some 7000 letters dating from 1899 to 1911.
 Digital Special Collections & Archives provides online access to a selection of images from the Hart Collection.